Development: What attracted you to a career in commercial real estate?

 Washington: Rising construction costs are a concern.
 It is driven by general inflation in the economy, supply chain disruptions and long-term labor shortages.
 People in the baby boom generation are retiring, and they are not being replaced by younger workers in the numbers that we need.
 So we’re trying to address that by looking at more disruptive, innovative ways to build.

 Development: One of those ways is through a new system you are developing.
 Could you tell us about the formation of your latest venture, Platform LLC?

 Washington: Platform LLC is a startup that I launched about a year ago, separately from Neighborhood Development Co.
 It goes to the point I made earlier about rising construction costs and lengthening construction schedules.
 A major pain point in the industry is the underground portion of the building — the excavation, the [concrete] shoring, ensuring the foundation, the site, the utilities.
 There was no real innovation going on there.
 What Platform LLC does is provide a single point of contact, one-stop shopping for everything underground.
 Our goal is to provide an integrated delivery system so that the building platform can be delivered faster, cheaper and better.

 Development: What is the best advice you have been given over the course of your career in real estate?

-Development: What crucial lessons have you learned during your time in the business?
+Development: What crucial lessons have you learned in the decades you have been in the business?

-Development: How do you relax during your off hours?
+Development: How do you de-stress during your off hours?

 Ron Derven is a contributing editor for Development magazine.